-[17] The complaint in the third Rule 30(2) notice is similarly inextricably linked to the first notice since it speaks to the supplementary affidavit filed by NWK with its application for default judgment in terms of rule 31(5), rule 46 and rule 46A.
+- [17] The complaint in the third Rule 30(2) notice is similarly inextricably linked to the first notice since it speaks to the supplementary affidavit filed by NWK in support of its application for default judgment in terms of Rule 31(5), Rule 46 and Rule 46A.
 The essence of the complaint is directed at the jurisdiction of the High Court to entertain the action.
-The applicant purports to be seized with evidence that will prove that the matter in its entirety should have been brought in the Magistrate's Court.
-[18] This complaint has no basis in law.
+The applicants purport to be seized with evidence that will prove that the matter in its entirety should have been brought in the Magistrate's Court. - [18] This complaint has no basis in law.
 The bonds registered over the immovable properties in favour of NWK, make it clear at paragraph 14 thereof, that the bond holder at its discretion may institute legal proceedings in the High Court or Magistrates' Court which has jurisdiction.
 A similar argument has been decisively jettisoned by the Constitutional Court in Standard Bank of SA Ltd and Others v Thobejane and Others; Standard Bank of SA Ltd v Gqirana NO and Another (38/2019); 47/2019; 999/2019 [2021] ZASCA 92; [2021] 3 All SA 812 (SCA); 2021 (6) SA 403 (SCA) (25 June 2021).